manuu307/superapp/to-do.md

 ## Overflow and screen size

-- The lower side of the screen is getting caught by the overflow hidden
-- Pretty icon for "profile" and "chats" menu buttons
+- Auto scroll to the last message of a chat
+- Start on an empty screen chat with a drawing similar to telegram or whatsapp (non chat room)
+- Navigation fixed on top
-- Implement pretty nav menu
+-